-Our mental health is just as important as our physical health – that’s why it’s so important that we look after it, especially during stressful and challenging times such as the COVID-19 crisis.
+Our mental health is just as important as our physical health – that’s why it’s so important that we look after it, especially during stressful and challenging times such as the COVID-19 crisis, and ahead of World Mental Health Day on 10th October.
 You are never alone when it comes to coping with your mental health, and there are lots of resources available through free schemes and helplines in the UK.
 If you yourself are seeking help, or you know a loved one who is struggling, the below organisations could lend a helping hand and a listening ear.

 Suitable for: finding out where you can get help and treatment options